raspberrypilearning/make-crumble-robot-head/en/step_7.md

 ![Start with the mouth closed](images/sequence_mouthClosed.png)

-This is to make the mouth being closed the starting state for the robot head.
+This makes the closed mouth the starting state for the robot head.

 NOTE: All servo movements need to be followed by a `wait`{:class="crumblecontrol"} block to give enough time for the servo to complete its movement.
 The time might be very quick but some time is always needed.